 There are a few basic steps to follow after you’ve built out a proper keyword mapping document for your website:

 Run a technical SEO audit based on real crawl data and traffic data.
 We use a tool for this called Sitebulb that generates very nice visual reports and crawl data.
 Fix any technical issues with the website that may be present in order to improve visibility.

 After completing this technical audit and fixes, it’s really important for home builder SEO to review your existing content.
-Because this industry can produce so much duplicate content it’s important to do some searches in Google for content that is on your website.
-A typical crawl won’t pick up external duplicate content – which is the significant issue.
+Because this industry can produce so much duplicate content, it’s important to do some searches in Google for content that is on your website.
+A typical crawl won’t pick up external duplicate content – which is a significant issue.

 While you’re in the content mindset, take this time to review your keyword research and mapping document and consider creating any recommended content that exists for your site.

 Adding and Optimizing Website Content to Support Home Builder SEO

 If you haven’t noticed, we’re pretty big into well-optimized content.
 This is simply because it’s been a serious issue when working with local businesses competing in local markets, like in the case of Home Builder SEO.
 Having good service content with excellent keyword placement is necessary for growing your organic traffic and revenue.

 This means taking the themes and topics from your keyword research and building out a content strategy that you can chip away at – it will make you stand out from your competition and boost your rankings and visibility.